Why we think adults have an advantage in language learning, and how we put those advantages to use.

-Learning languages does get harder as we get older.
-I’m nearly 40 at time of writing, and I feel the pain.
+Learning languages does get harder as we get older in some ways.
+We’re in our third and fourth decades now, and feel the pain.
 It gets harder in many ways:

 - My brain is getting tired.
-It’s hard for the older brain to learn new words and phrases.
-It seems it takes ages for them to sink in.
+It seems harder for the older brain to learn new words and phrases.

 What does it mean to be fluent?

-Young students obsess over language fluency in every situation.
-They are concerned with passing grades, getting through interviews and perhaps using their language in a professional situation.
+Students often obsess over fluency.
+They are concerned with passing grades, getting through interviews and perhaps using their language professionally.
 They try to be ready for anything.

 The 2×2 Matrix of Fluency